Contemporary Artist · Harlem, New York · NYC

 Unapologetic

 That changed the work.
 The crack stopped being the subject.
 What came through it did.
-The look on someone's face after they have come out the other side of something hard, when they finally stop performing for the room and just stand there, is what Wesley paints.
+The look on someone's face after they have come out the other side of something hard, when they finally stop performing for the room and just stand there, is what Wesley captures in his contemporary art.

 The series became Unapologetic because that is the word for it.
 The moment a person stops asking permission to be who they are.
-That is the part that sits with people after they leave the room.
+That is what sits with collectors after they leave the room.
+One of one contemporary wall art by Harlem NYC contemporary artist Corey Wesley — on archival museum-quality aluminum and framed.
+The piece does not fill the wall.
+It resolves it.

 Creative Methodology